• Home

 1. Flour: Make sure you properly measure and level all your ingredients, especially the flour!
 To do so, use a spoon to scoop the flour into a measuring cup.
 Do not pack the flour down.
 Use the flat edge of a knife to gently and evenly level the flour.

-2. Almond Extract: Use pure almond extract for the best flavor!
+2. Almond Extract: Use almond extract for the best flavor!
 If you like a strong almond flavor, use the full 2 teaspoons in the dough.
-For a more muted flavor, use 1 1/2 teaspoons of extract.
+For a more mellow almond flavor, reduce the amount to 1 teaspoon of almond extract.
+Alternatively, you can use a combination of both: 1 teaspoon almond extract plus1 teaspoon vanilla extract.

 3. Sugar for Rolling Cookies: You can use granulated sugar or sanding sugar for rolling the cookie dough balls.